-After being cooped up for quarantine, you are likely looking for a host of safe things to do with the family, and taking a hike in New Jersey is definitely one of them.
+Teacher’s convention week (it’s virtual this year) is here and temps will warm up a bit just in time for Thursday and Friday.
+Taking a hike is one of the safest things you can do with your crew.
 Make sure that in addition to your sturdy shoes, water, bug spray and sunscreen you also bring plenty of hand sanitizer.
-Make sure to have a mask on you for everyone in the group over the age of two.
+You should also have a mask for everyone in the group over the age of two.
 While you don’t need to wear it if no one is around, a lot of spots require masks when using facilities and in crowded areas.
 You’ll also want them in places on the path where it is crowded and you can’t social distance.
-A little extra safety in these situations can’t hurt.
-Also, you’ll want to make sure to head out as early as possible for your hike.
-Not only is it harder and hotter later in the day, but parking lots and parks are only allowing like 50% capacity, and could be closed off if you get there later.

 Pyramid Mountain Natural Historic Area